thoughtbot/paperclip/MIGRATING.md

 end
 ```

-The following rake task would migrate all of off your assets:
+The following rake task would migrate all of your assets:

 ```ruby
 namespace :organizations do